penberg/limbo/README.md

   </p>
 </div>

-Limbo is a modern in-process OLTP database management system, compatible with SQLite.
+Limbo is a work-in-progress, in-process OLTP database management system, compatible with SQLite.

 ## Features